Analytic derivation of GW spectrum from bubble collisions in FLRW Universe: Analytic derivation of GW spectrum in an expanding Universe

 \subsection{Double-bubble spectrum}

-The other contribution arises when the points $x$ and $y$ lie on the world volumes of two different bubble walls, realized when bubbles nucleate at points $Q_x$ and $Q_y$ (see the right panel of Fig.~\ref{fig:parameters}), or more precisely, within the regions ${\delta V_x^{(y)} \cap \Sigma_{\tau_{xn}}}$ and ${\delta V_y^{(x)} \cap \Sigma_{\tau_{yn}}}$.
+The other contribution arises when the points $x$ and $y$ lie on the world volumes of two different bubble walls, realized when bubbles nucleate at points $Q_x$ and $Q_y$ (see the right panel of Fig.~\ref{fig:parameters}), or more precisely, within the regions $\delta V_x^{(y)}$ and $\delta V_y^{(x)}$.
 We denote the quantities associated with this contribution by the superscript $(d)$.
-In this case, the correlation of the energy-momentum tensor is evaluated as